Nevada-class battleship: World War II

 On the morning of 7 December 1941, the Japanese aircraft carriers of the 1st Air Fleet launched a surprise attack on the American fleet in Pearl Harbor.
 Oklahoma was struck by three torpedoes early in the attack and quickly began to capsize before receiving six more torpedo hits.
 As she rolled over, her superstructure prevented her from fully inverting and she came to rest on her port side.
 Her crew suffered heavy casualties in the sinking, with 20 officers and 395 enlisted men killed.
 Nevada was hit by a single torpedo in her bow early in the attack, but she nevertheless got underway, the only battleship to do so during the attack.
-She was hit by between six to ten bombs as she moved through the harbor and fears that she might sink in the channel out of Pearl Harbor, thus blocking the port, led her commander to decide to beach the vessel.
+She was hit by between six and ten bombs as she moved through the harbor and fears that she might sink in the channel out of Pearl Harbor, thus blocking the port, led her commander to decide to beach the vessel.
 She suffered relatively minor casualties, with 50 killed and 109 wounded.
 Nevada was refloated in February 1942 and was immediately dry-docked for repairs and modernization, while Oklahoma was too seriously damaged to be returned to service; she was righted in 1943 and partially dismantled in 1944 before being sold for scrap in 1946.
 While being towed from Pearl Harbor to San Francisco on 17 May 1947, she slipped her towing line and sank.